AssetFetch/spec/spec.md

 If the client is embedded in another application, for example as an addon inside a 3D suite, it SHOULD set its first `product` and `product-version` identifier based on the "parent" application and then describe the product and version of the client plugin itself afterwards.

-Examples for compliant user-agents are:
+Examples for proper user-agents are:

 ```
 cinema4d/2024.2 MyAssetFetchPlugin/1.2.3